hamees-sayed/hamees-sayed/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning Golang and Event-Driven Architecture.
+- 🌱 I’m currently learning Golang and Web Development.
-- 👯 I’m looking to collaborate on Golang based projects.
-- 💬 Ask me about open-source, aviation & startups.
 - ⚡Fun Fact: I love to draw and play basketball.